Atheas/AtheionRedCogs/readme.md

 A Cog for Red.

-Send notifications to your Alexa device when pinged in a Discord server.
+Send notifications to your Alexa device when pinged on a Discord server.